ilibarra/primer_design_covid19/README.md

-## **Screening of primers for COVID-19 with genome specificity and amplicons with stable RNA secondary structure**
+## **Screening of primers for COVID-19 with genome specificity and obtaining amplicons with stable RNA secondary structure**
 By Anibal Arce and Ignacio Ibarra

 ### Motivation